Remembering Pan Pan: World’s Oldest Male Panda Dies At The Age Of 31 [Video]

 “His family is now living in zoos across the world, from California in the United States to Chiang Mai in Thailand and even all the way in Edinburgh, Scotland.”

-CNN also discussed how panda’s have been notoriously “difficult to breed in captivity.”
+CNN also discussed how pandas have been notoriously “difficult to breed in captivity.”
 In another article written by Laura Smith-Spark of CNN, it is described how a female panda is fertile for only a maximum of “three days a year.”
 The article further describes how the length of a pregnancy can range from “80 to 200 days,” according to data from the Chengdu Research Base of Giant Panda Breeding.

 According to CNN, Pan Pan had been born “in the wild.”
-However, at only “a few months old,” he was brought into captivity where he lived ever since, per Xinhua News.
+However, at only “a few months old,” he was brought into captivity, where he lived until his death, per Xinhua News.
 While in captivity, he was able to provide “a breakthrough in China Panda breeding,” as CNN describes.

-A representative of the Panda Conservation and Research Center described to CNN how Pan Pan had traits that made him different from other Pandas, such as strength and natural wildness.
+A representative of the Panda Conservation and Research Center described to CNN how Pan Pan had traits that made him different from other pandas, such as strength and natural wildness.

 “He had a strong physique.
 Pan Pan was really fast and agile when he was young,” the spokesperson told CNN.